rpp30-boc-heartbleed/whimsical/README.md

 <h1 align="center"> Quick Bagel </h1>

 <p align="center">
-'This guy keeps taking my bagels' - Tom from Myspace
+"This guy keeps taking my bagels." - Tom from Myspace
 <br/>
 A mobile application for you to <b>streamline</b> errands and pay good deeds forward!
 </p>